kkschick/message-board-app/README.md

 jQuery/AJAX
 =====================

-Here we have a half built app and it's your task to complete it.
+Here we have a half built application and it's your task to complete it.

 ## What Works Now

-Currently, the app allows you to send messages to the server and they are stored in the session.
+Currently, the application allows you to send messages to the server and they are stored in the session.

 #### Set Messages